When a Tooth Can’t Be Saved: Decayed or Broken Tooth Extraction

 Reasons for a Broken Tooth Extraction

 Many times a dentist can execute a cracked tooth repair.
 They may use filling material and place a crown on the tooth.
 If the broken tooth is in several pieces, the dentist may extract it.
 If large pieces are missing, a repair can be difficult.
-If the tooth broke because of severe decay, it may be necessary to remove it, as well.
-Finally, a badly infected tooth may need removal so you can recover properly.
+If the tooth breaks because of severe decay, removing it may also be necessary.
+Finally, a rotten wisdom tooth may need removal so you can recover properly.
 A dental spa in Houston, TX 77027 can help relieve your pain.
+If you require a rotten tooth extraction or have a rotten wisdom tooth, come into URBN Dental and let our highly skilled dentist ease your pain today.

 Special Problems: Tooth Broken at Gum Line Extraction Cost

-Teeth can break before they are erupted properly.
-This can happen if the mouth is too crowded when teeth are growing in.
-The cost for this type of extraction is higher because it is surgical.
-Expect a cost of $150 to $650.
+Teeth can break before they erupt properly.
+This can happen if the mouth is too crowded when teeth grow in.
+The cost for this type of broken wisdom tooth or any other tooth is higher because it is surgical.
+Rotten tooth extraction cost and tooth broken at gum line extraction cost vary depending on your specific treatment plan.
 An erupted tooth can also break near the gumline.
 It is difficult to execute cracked tooth repair for this because the crack may extend into the root.
 This is not accessible for repair.

 Does a tooth cracked at the gumline have to be extracted?

 An extraction is the regular course of action for this problem.
-A tooth needs to be fully erupted for a repair.
-If the tooth is erupted and breaks at the top near the gums, a filling may help, however, the tooth is considered delicate.
+A tooth needs to erupt fully for repair.
+If the tooth is erupted and breaks at the top near the gums, a filling may help.
+However, the tooth is considered delicate.

 Preventing Tooth Extractions

-A tooth extraction is a common procedure and should not be feared.
+Tooth extraction is a common procedure and should not be feared.
 Most of them go smoothly and are not surgical.
-X-rays at your dental exam can often find problems with wisdom teeth before they have a chance to break, as well.
+X-rays at your dental exam can often find problems with wisdom teeth before they have a chance to break.
 Dentists recommend extractions for severely damaged teeth or a bad infection.
-Your oral health can improve and pain can be relieved after an extraction.
+Your oral health can improve, and pain can be relieved after an extraction.
 Call Emergency Dentist today if you suspect your tooth is broken.

+If you need a Broken Tooth Extraction Procedure, visit URBN Dental now.
 Routine care at the dentist is the best way to prevent extractions.
 An extraction is usually a last resort when the tooth is severely damaged.
-Decay can go deep into the tooth if you miss too many cleanings and exams.
-It is important to go to the dentist as soon as you notice discomfort, pain, or sensitivity.
-When your decaying tooth is evaluated, your dentist decided on a filling, root canal, or an extraction.
+Decay can go deep into the tooth if you miss many cleanings and exams.
+Going to the dentist as soon as you notice discomfort, pain, or sensitivity is important.
+When your decaying tooth is evaluated, your dentist decides on a filling, root canal, or extraction.
 The tooth is weakened when decay sets in.
 The tooth can also break easily because the decay makes it more delicate.
-Dentists can sometimes repair a broken tooth.
+Dentists can sometimes repair a broken tooth; however, broken tooth extraction is sometimes necessary.
 A crown is then added for strength.
 An extraction is necessary, however, for many breaks.
 A portion of your tooth may also be missing or completely detached.
 Teeth can also get broken during accidents.
 Sports injuries commonly involve the face.
 Save pieces of the tooth until you get to the dentist to see if the dentist can replace them.
 Extraction is often the best thing to restore your oral health.
-Pain can lessen and infections can clear once the problematic tooth is removed.
+Pain can lessen, and infections can clear once the problematic tooth is removed.
 The new implants look a lot like natural teeth.
 You can start the implant process after healing from the extraction.
 Talk to your dentist about the cost and procedure if you need an extraction.
 If the treatment is unplanned, you may need a payment plan to help you stay on budget.
 The extraction process can be simple.
 The dentist numbs the area, loosens the tooth, and pulls it out.
 You may need surgical removal if the tooth is impacted, broken at the gum line, or can’t be removed in one piece.